slurmulon/gig/README.md

 All of this makes interpreting `warble.json` insanely easy.
 You can simply step through the track in evenly sized intervals (`lowest-beat` for `ms-per-beat`) and everything else just sort of flows together and aligns.

 To see an example of just how simple this is, take a look [here](https://github.com/slurmulon/juke/blob/master/src/track.js).

+### Support

+As of now, only the [core Clojure library](https://github.com/slurmulon/warble#usage) can compile `warble` into `warble.json`.

+If using the Clojure library or CLI is not an option, a [RESTful HTTP API](https://github.com/slurmulon/warble-rest-api) is also available.

 ## Todo